microsoft/teams-ai/getting-started/CONCEPTS/ASSISTANTS-PLANNER.md

 - [**Assistants Planner**](./ASSISTANTS-PLANNER.md)
 ---

+> As of 2024-08-26 The latest features of Assistants Planner is only available in the .NET SDK.
+Javascript and Python SDKs will be brought to parity in the near future.

 The [Assistants API](https://platform.openai.com/docs/assistants/overview) allows you to build AI assistants within your own applications.
 An Assistant has instructions and can leverage models, tools, and files to respond to user queries.
 The Assistants API currently supports three types of tools: Code Interpreter, File Search, and Function calling.

 To learn more about it you can read the [Assistants API Overview](https://platform.openai.com/docs/assistants/overview) and try it out in the [OpenAI Assistants Playground](https://platform.openai.com/playground/assistants).